GuilhermeFranciscoPereira/LandingPage_Ana-Guarda/README.en.md

 - `./src/Sections:` Folder responsible for grouping all our sections:
     - AboutWhoAmI: This is the "About" section where we introduce who Ana Flávia Guarda is.
+    - Faq: We have gathered users' common questions and their answers, making it easier to understand the services.
     - MainSection: This is where we have the first section of the screen.
         - TypingWords: Created solely to use the 'use client' in a smaller part of the code, a component for changing words below the subtitle.
     - Methodology: This section presents the methodology used, highlighting the practical and personalized steps used to ensure effective English conversation learning.
 The goal is to clearly and visually demonstrate how the student will be guided to real progress.